-The ADFX-01 Morgan from Ace Combat Zero is blazingly fast, highly maneuverable, has excellent defense, and can mount as weapons a tactical laser system that can destroy even the most hardened targets in the game with as little as 2 seconds of sustained fire, an EMP jammer that when active will temporarily deflect ALL attacks, and a small-scale version of the Burst Missile from Ace Combat 5, which has a slow reload time and limited ammo but creates a wide-range explosion capable of killing entire squadrons in a single shot.
+The ADFX-01 Morgan from Ace Combat Zero: The Belkan War is blazingly fast, highly maneuverable, has excellent defense, and can mount as weapons a tactical laser system that can destroy even the most hardened targets in the game with as little as 2 seconds of sustained fire, an EMP jammer that when active will temporarily deflect ALL attacks, and a small-scale version of the Burst Missile from Ace Combat 5: The Unsung War, which has a slow reload time and limited ammo but creates a wide-range explosion capable of killing entire squadrons in a single shot.
 "Game Breaker" doesn't even begin to cover it.

 Ialdabaoth in Super Robot Wars.
 It's a Super Robot, which grants it a good dose of defense, yet it's fast and hits almost as hard as other big guns like the Dygenguard.
 The pilot can up the ante of damage 2.5 times.